Data protection: Operational support for the collection and use of contact details

 Any other use of graduates' contact details are subject to your own status as a data controller under the General Data Protection Regulation (GDPR).
 HESA cannot offer data protection advice about other uses of graduates' contact details that are not related to Graduate Outcomes.

 You are likely to routinely collect, and hold lists of, graduate contact details for your own purposes.
 Collection of contact details for Graduate Outcomes does not prohibit or hamper you also collecting contact details for these purposes.

 The grounds for processing these details is likely to differ significantly from those which apply to processing details for the Graduate Outcomes survey.
 It is, for example, likely that these details will be processed on the basis of the graduate’s consent and will be subject to a graduate opting-out at a future date.

 It is up to you to determine the basis for processing this data and what actions you need to undertake to be GDPR compliant.
 It is important that you clearly communicate to students/graduates the differences between contact details processed for your own purposes and for delivering Graduate Outcomes.

 It is not compulsory for a graduate to complete the survey.
-Graduates will have the opportunity to explicitly refuse to take part in the survey at the point at which the contractor asks them to complete it (around 15 months after they graduate).
-They are not able to opt-out prior to this point.
+Graduates will have the opportunity to explicitly refuse to take part in the survey at the point at which they are asked to complete it (around 15 months after they graduate).

-The student can only opt-out of the Graduate Outcomes survey through the contractor, they cannot opt-out of further contact from their provider through this route.
-Students who wish to opt-out of any further contact from their provider must do so through direct contact with the provider.
+The student cannot opt-out of further contact from their provider through these routes.
+Students who wish to opt-out of further contact from their provider must do so through direct contact with the provider.

 In June 2017 the data protection contacts at all HE providers were contacted with details of the Student Collection Notice.
 It is vital that this notice is available to all students as it includes a section outlining the processing of data for surveys of graduates.
 This notice is updated annually and made available to students via their universities.